About One Anastomosis Gastric Bypass (OAGB)

 • as a revisional operation, if you’ve had a previous gastric band, gastric sleeve, sleeve gastroplasty, or other weight loss procedure

 During your initial consultation, there may be some reasons in your medical history, which may make this operation unsuitable.
-If this is the case, an alternative operation will be suggested.
+There are always alternative solutions.

 one anastomosis gastric bypass